mablack/cordova-diagnostic-plugin/README.md

 In order to do this it must depend on libraries only present in API 23+, so you __must build using Android SDK Platform v23 or above__.
 To do this you must have [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above installed in your project.
 You can check the currently installed platform versions with the following command:

     cordova platform ls

-Currently the default version installed (if not specified) is cordova-android@4 which uses API 22, so you need to explicitly specify the version when adding the platform:

-    cordova platform add android@5.0.0

 __Note:__ Attempting to build with API 22 or below will result in a build error.